VanshDeshwal/notes/Rough work.md

 An additional strength of our approach is its ability to take into account the fact that targeted machines can be behind NAT

+make short:
+Network behavioral modeling is a popular approach for malware detection and malware family classification [12].
+However, most of the existing studies (e.g., [6], [13]) focus on specific types of malware, such as Bots, or on a specific type of attack such as DoS or anomalies detection in specific protocols or network layers.
+Our work combines features from different layers and protocols, extracted in various resolutions, and are able to detect a variety of known and new malware